Acura Integra Insurance Rates

 Rates are averaged for all Acura Integra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers that tend to have accidents or serious violations pay on average $1,720 more every year than a safer driver
+- Drivers considered higher risk who have several accidents or serious violations could be forced to pay on average $1,720 more every year to buy Acura Integra insurance

 - Increasing policy deductibles can save approximately $675 each year